leafo/moonscript/docs/standard_lib.md

 ### `p(arg)`

 Prints a formatted version of an object.
-Excellent for introspecting the contents of a table.
+Excellent for inspecting the contents of a table.